Fujifilm X-A5 vs Leica X Vario

 It is notable that the X-A5 has a microphone port, which is missing on the X Vario.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-A5 and the X Vario have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the X Vario have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Fujifilm and Leica.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-A5 and X Vario can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Leica X Vario Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A5 and the Leica X Vario?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.